 262 - Organic Chemistry IFirst of a two-course sequence on organic chemistry.
 Includes major classes of organic compounds, nomenclature, structure and properties, acid-base theory, spectroscopy, stereochemistry, thermodynamics, reactions, and mechanisms.
 Includes labs.
 Prerequisite: CHEM 133.

 263 - Organic Chemistry IIA continuation of CHEM 262.
 Includes labs.
 Prerequisite: CHEM 262.

 274 - General BiochemistryMolecular components of cells, metabolic and energy transfer pathways, biosynthesis, molecular genetics.
 Includes labs.
 Prerequisite: CHEM 260 or CHEM 262.

 301 - Adv Environmental ChemistryStudy of the chemistry of air, water, and soil and how industries and activities affect the chemical balances in nature.
 Includes a laboratory section which concentrates on environmental chemical analysis.
 Prerequisite: BNR 191 or CHEM 133 or CHEM 201.

 311 - Phys Chem I: ThermodynamicsThe study of classical thermodynamics both from a theoretical and an experimental viewpoint.
-Topics include gas laws, enthalpy, entropy, liquids, solutions, mixtures, kinetic rates and mechanisms.
+Topics include gas laws, enthalpy, entropy, liquids, solutions, mixtures, kinetic rates, and mechanisms.
 Includes labs.
-Prerequisites: CHEM 133 or PHYS 204.
+Prerequisite: CHEM 133 or PHYS 204.

 441 - Senior Research ProjectResearch under faculty supervision.
 May receive a star (*) grade, with final grade being assigned on completion of the project.
 May be offered for variable credit from one to six semester hours.
 May be repeated multiple times, but only six semester hours may be used to fulfill major or minor requirements.
 Open only to chemistry majors.